-Just last week I had the pleasure of attending the 32nd annual Stampede City African Violet Show and Sale and, as I’m nearly completely clueless when it comes to these plants, I was naturally floored by the variety and beauty of the cultivars displayed.
+Just last week I had the pleasure of attending the 32nd annual Stampede City African Violet Show and Sale and I was floored by the variety and beauty of the cultivars displayed.
 I currently own three African violets, my most recent acquisition a gorgeous purple chimera (the type with the stripey “pinwheel” blooms), and excepting my lack of physical space requirements, I am eager to start a collection.

 I rooted around the website for the African Violet Society of Canada, an absolutely fantastic resource for anyone questing for information about these plants, and uncovered some interesting facts.
 The first wild African violet was found in east Africa in 1892 by a German gentleman named Baron Walter von St. Paul, who lent his name to the genus.
 There are about twenty different kinds of wild African violets, all with blue-violet blossoms and dark green leaves, with slight variation.
 The first plants arrived in North America from Europe in 1926 and since then they have been successfully hybridized into the myriad of cultivars we see today.
 In the 1970s the first trailing types were introduced, and in 1992 the very first true yellow blossoms were created (I don’t recall seeing a yellow one at the show; apparently they are extremely rare).